Argmaster/optmath/docs/develop/tox_basics.md

 ### `cmake`

-C/C++ extension build environment
+Builds C/C++ extension library with cmake and ninja.

 ```shell
 tox -e cmake
 ```

-This environment automates process of building C/C++ extension associated with this package.
-It is expected that All C/C++ code will be compiled into static library to be later linked with Cython generated C/C++ interface.
+This environment automates process of building C/C++ extension library associated with this package.
+It is expected that all C/C++ code will be compiled into static library to be later linked with Cython generated C/C++ interface.
 Visit
-<a href="../c_extension/#cc-extensions">C/C++ Extensions</a> section to learn
+[C/C++ Extensions](../c_extension/#cc-extensions){:target="\_blank"} section to
-more about building C/C++ Extensions.
+learn more about how C/C++ Extensions work.

 ______________________________________________________________________

 ### `docs`

-Responsible for building documentation, all generated files are saved to `site/` folder.
+Builds documentation with mkdocs, all generated files are saved to `site/` folder.

 ```shell
 tox -e docs